Kora-1/LLM-Research-Assistant/readme.md

 4. **Save to Memory**: The answer is saved to memory for future reference, avoiding the need to reprocess the same query.
 5. **Final Answer**: The generated or cached answer is displayed to the user, with the option to download the results.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Conclusion

-This **Research Assistant with AI** app leverages the power of AI models to answer complex research queries in a fast, efficient manner.
+This **Research Assistant with LLM** app leverages the power of AI models to answer complex research queries in a fast, efficient manner.
 It uses caching to avoid redundant computations and makes it easy to interact with the system using Streamlit.

 ---

-Let me know if you need any more details or updates to this README!